 US-Constitution

 By the way, this website has great resources for all sorts of questions about Christian sexuality; not sure how much is specifically on rape, but Theology of the Body is something life-changing when you come to understand it, and if everyone did, rape would be unheard of.
-A lot about inappropriate content, dating, and other aspects of sexuality.
+A lot about porn, dating, and other aspects of sexuality.

 Hope it helps, to at least direct your thoughts in better directions.